MCCAHON, Colin;

 cm000376 on the Colin McCahon Online Catalogue.

-McCahon essentially finished with the waterfall paintings in 1965 but was prompted, somewhat regretfully, to examine the theme again the following year following a commission to paint a mural, Waterfall Theme & Variations, for the new University of Otago library.
-On this work, McCahon inscribed words that summarise the whole waterfall series: ‘… and there is a constant flow of light and because of perceiving the power of light with uninterrupted force we are born into the Pure land’.
+McCahon had mostly finished with the Waterfall paintings in 1965, but he was prompted to examine the theme again in 1966 following a commission to paint a mural, A Waterfall Theme (And Variations), for the new University of Otago library.
+On this work, McCahon inscribed words that summarise the whole series: ‘as there is a constant flow of Light, and Because of perceiving the power of Light with uninterrupted force we are born into the Pure Land’.

 Further Info Hide Info